frederickw082922/lockdown_readthedocs/docs/source/intro.rst

 and requirements will take priority in releases.

-- devel branch release
+- devel branch
-  - Updates - bug fixes PRs etc
+  - Staging area for bug fixes PRs and new benchmarks.

-    We aim to get the majority merged to devel in 2-4 weeks.
+    We aim to get the majority of PRs merged to devel in 2-4 weeks.

-- Main branch release
+- Main branch
-  - New benchmark version release

-    We aim to carry the initial update in around 4 weeks.

-  - merge of devel for updates
+  - Merge of devel in to main.

     This is dependant on the severity and impact of issues closed.
 Normally a release alignment every 8-12 weeks (sometimes much quicker)

+  - New benchmark version release.

+    Once a new benchmark has been released by the provider we aim to get to a new tagged release in 2-4 weeks

+  - This is also the where the releases are sourced and linked with ansible-galaxy.